Arkay-1248/Do-Not-Go-Gentle/Readme.md

 AVO uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called “Game Root”.
 You don’t need to copy anything at all.

 ### ENB
-AVO comes with 2 ENB's availiable for to use alongside an ENB manager.
+AVO is designed for use with an ENB and comes with [Nordic Serenity ENB](https://www.nexusmods.com/skyrimspecialedition/mods/62088) availiable for to use alongside an ENB manager.
 If you want to install your own ENB put them into a seperate folder in AVO\tools\Enb Manager\Animonculory Visual Overhaul\Presets.

 #### Using ENB Manager